konveyor/konveyor.github.io/content/Crane/Tools/TunnelAPI.md

 - It must be possible to create a load balancer on the cloud cluster.
 - An available namespace on each cluster to run the tunnel in not created in advance.

-**Note:** To connect multiple on-premise source clusters to your cloud cluster use a separate namespace for each.
+**Note:** To connect multiple on-premise source clusters to the cloud cluster use a separate namespace for each.

 ### api-tunnel options
 - **namespace:** The namespace used to launch the VPN tunnel in, defaults to openvpn